Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Additional Details on Numerical Experiments

-\subsubsection{The Bars Test}
+\subsection{The Bars Test}

-For the bars test presented in Sec.\,\ref{sec:ArtificialData}, we set $\pi_h^{gen} = \frac{2}{10}$ for $h = 1, \ldots, H$ (two active bars on average per data point) and generated $N = 1000$ iid datapoints according to the presented ef-MCA model where the noise distribution is considered to be either Exponential or Bernoulli.
-The ground-truth parameter $W$ of the E-MCA model was set to a value of $10$ for the bars and $1$ for the background, and $0.99$ for the bars and $0.01$ for the background of the B-MCA.
-Next, we trained E-MCA and B-MCA models on their corresponding data sets and updated their parameters using equations \eqref{update_W_real} and \eqref{Update_pi}.
-For both algorithms, we initialized $W$ by randomly choosing $H$ datapoints and appending them to each other; also the values $\pi_h$ were initialized at $\frac{3}{10}$ for $h = 1, \ldots, H$.
-We then performed $50$ EM iterations.
-In each EM iteration, the M-step fixed-point equation \eqref{update_W_real} was (for simplicity) applied just once.
-In this context, one can also apply the fixed-point equations of the M-step different number of times to assess the convergence rate of the algorithms.
-Here, we observed similar behaviour of the E- and P-MCA algorithms when running the fixed-point equations multiple times compared to running it just once.
+For the bars tests presented in Sec.~\ref{sec:ArtificialData}, we set $\pi_h^{\mathrm{gen}} = 0.2$ for $h = 1, \ldots, H$ (i.e., two active bars on average per data point) and generated $N = 1000$ i.i.d. data points according to each of the considered EF-MCA models.
+The ground-truth parameter $W$ was set to a value of $10$ for the bars and $1$ for the non-bar pixels in the case of E-MCA, and $0.99$ for the bars and $0.01$ for the non-bars in the case of B-MCA.
+Next, we trained E- and B-MCA models on their corresponding datasets and updated their parameters using \eqref{update_W_real} and \eqref{Update_pi} for $50$ full EM iterations.
+We initialized $W$ by computing the mean of the data and adding a small amount of Gaussian noise; also the priors $\pi_h$ were initialized at $0.3$ for each $h$.
+In each EM iteration, the fixed-point M-step equation was iterated only once, as we observed comparable results compared to running it multiple times for both E- and B-MCA models.
+Also for P-MCA, we used $H = 6$, $D = 9$ and set other parameters to be similar to the E-MCA model. \ \\